HunterHoburg/lifeGameFrontend/gameEvents.md

 Charlie Sheen and Robert Downey Jr. combined couldn't keep up with you when it comes to railing cobra-sized lines of cocaine.
 The nosebleeds don't even hold you back from playing Hoover vacuum with entire 8-balls of coke at a time.
 You lose 1 health per turn.

-Acid isn't necessarily harmful in and of itself, but the fact that every time you're in the middle of an eight-hour trip, you start banging holes in the drywall with your head makes LSD kinda bad for you.
+Acid isn't necessarily harmful in and of itself, but the fact that every time you're in the middle of an eight-hour trip, you start banging holes in the drywall with your head...
+THAT makes LSD kinda bad for you.
 You lose 1 health per turn.

 Starbucks makes so much money off of you, they gave you a gold customer loyalty card.
 They don't even MAKE those.
 Your coffee addiction may lead to heart palpations or brain disease, but you can't help but drain five Trenta lattes a day.
 You lose 1 health per turn.